sebastiansulinski/laravel-currency/README.md

 }
 ```

-This will return the price with the currency symbol i.e. £10.00.
+The `priceDisplay()` method will return the price with the currency symbol i.e. `£10.00` (depending on the currently selected currency).

 ## Formatting methods